MissingMaps/partners/app/_partner/salesforce.md

 tm-projects:
-  - id: 5170
-    desc: "Monsoon rains have caused severe flooding in the Kerala Region of India.
-Your help is needed to map affect areas so aid agencies and local responders can better assist in the recovery.
-HOT has received request of local expert mappers and people doing online coordinated mapping, as well as many people who want to contribute map data asking how to improve and add to OSM data."
   - id: 4647
     desc: "The Red Cross is mapping the Ayeyarwady Delta area in Myanmar as part of a multi-year mapping and data readiness activity to better understand where critical infrastructure and roads are to inform decision making during potential disasters.
 As recently as 2008 a cyclone killed at least 77,000 people with over 55,900 missing, and left about 2.5 million homeless.
 The map data will help the Red Cross to better understand where people live in relation to potential hazards so that we can help them be prepared for the disaster and so national decision makers can make better decisions in the immediate aftermath of a disaster.
 The Missing Maps project aims to map the most vulnerable places in the world (affected by humanitarian crises: disease epidemics, conflict, natural disasters, poverty, environmental crises).
 Building on HOT's disaster preparedness projects, the Missing Maps tasks facilitate pre-emptive mapping of priority countries to better facilitate disaster response, medical activities and resource allocation when crises occur."
   - id: 4712